 Of course, Twain is more than just a literary figure; he was part of a culture immersed in science and technology.
 Alan Gribben, in Mark Twain’s Literary Resources, Vol. 1 (2019), specifically notes science was one area Twain read voraciously, including “an entire set of Charles Darwin’s works” and “at least a dozen titles” on astronomy (44).
 Once he had money, Twain constantly sought new inventions to fund; his investments in new printing technology partly caused his bankruptcy.
 Gary Scharnhorst’s recent biography The Life of Mark Twain: The Final Years (2022) reminds us that Twain spent his later years scrutinizing osteopathy, Christian science, and other nascent medical movements, partly to help his ailing wife and daughters.
 Twain constantly interacted with all these developing fields and more, frequently in very public, mercurial ways.

-With all this in mind, this symposium will work to understand the “broader cultural history” Rieder mentions by placing Twain and his contemporaries within the cultural transformations of science and technology, and within the broad literary boundaries of science fiction.
+With all this in mind, this symposium worked to understand the “broader cultural history” Rieder mentions by placing Twain and his contemporaries within the cultural transformations of science and technology, and within the broad literary boundaries of science fiction.
 What do we learn if we look at science fiction through the lens of Mark Twain, or Mark Twain through the lens of science fiction?
-We welcome a range of papers on this theme, including any of the following topics and more:
+The symposium welcomed a range of papers on this theme, including the following topics and more:

 - Portrayals of science and technology in fiction by Mark Twain and/or his contemporaries

 - Scientific and pseudo-scientific ideas that influenced literature during Twain’s lifetime (1835-1910)

 - Critical interrogations of nineteenth-century scientific rhetoric, knowledge-making, and science-related art and letters

 - Critical examinations of the writing surrounding nineteenth-century invention and science, including patents, copyrights, planning documents, promotional materials, and more